You are here

 Colorado school districts are required to ensure all K - 3 teachers complete evidence-based training in teaching reading as a result of changes to the Colorado READ Act in SB 19-199 (PDF).
-Following a six-month extension approved by the State Board of Education, all K - 3 teachers must complete the teacher training by Jan.
-31, 2022.
+HB21-1129 extends the previously approved deadline of January 31, 2022 to the beginning of the 2022-23 school year.
 Districts, BOCES, and charters that do not meet the requirements will be ineligible for READ Act funds for the 2022-23 school year.
 In subsequent years, districts will need to ensure that teachers new to teaching K – 3rd grade also meet this requirement.

 To meet this training requirement, State Board of Education rules require that the evidence-based training in teaching reading must: